CognitiveModeling/InteractiveClimateMuseum/readme.md

 ##### 1.1.1 Description
 This script hides the start screen of a panel if the user clicks on it.
-It is assigned to the StartScreen of each panel in the editor.
+It is assigned to the StartScreen of each panel (except from the simulator panel) in the editor.

 ##### 1.1.2 Attributes
 - a public GameObject TabPanel, the corresponding panel with different tabs that